ClemBotProject/ClemBot/ClemBot.Docs/docs/Claims.md

 ```

 ### Add
-Adds a claim to a given role, everyone who has that role will be granted permissions to that functionality
+Adds a claim to a given role, everyone who has that role will be granted permissions to that functionality.

 #### Aliases
 * `set`